rgbeing/oss-workshop/README.md

 ## About

 A hands-on introduction to open source, with a focus on contributing to Hacktoberfest.
-Designed for UBC students, and hosted alongside the UBC Computer Science Student society.
+Designed for UBC students, and hosted alongside the UBC Computer Science Student society. :o

 ## Usage